Houston Integrative Medicine

 First, we strongly believe in the value of preventative care, a concept grounded in traditional Chinese medicine.
 Brian Carter's Pulse of Oriental Medicine states the traditional Chinese doctor's job was to keep the village from getting sick and they in return would make sure his needs were met.
 Once they became sick, they were unable to take care of the doctor, therefore, it only made sense for him to keep them well.
 Our role is to keep you well before any signs of disease surface.
 By keeping mind, body and spirit in balance, maintaining appropriate nutrient levels and exercising a positive lifestyle, one is proactively taking care of themselves.

 Second, we believe in natural healing.
 The body has an innate ability to heal itself, we simply assist you on your journey towards wellness.
 While western medication is effective at treating many illnesses, it can also act as a double-edged sword; the chemicals in pills and other drugs can have many potentially harmful side effects.
 Our doctors take a comprehensive look at your medical concerns and prescribe the healthiest solution that is individualized for your needs.

-actively collaborating with world renowned institutes to explore mechanisms underlying the effects of acupuncture, Ethnopharmacology, and the application of traditional Chinese Medicine in health regimen.
+Center for primary care and Integrative Medicine has also been actively collaborating with world renowned institutes to explore mechanisms underlying the effects of acupuncture, Ethnopharmacology, and the application of traditional Chinese Medicine in health regimen.